 We appreciate that privacy is important to everyone, and we are committed to complying with the Australian Privacy Principles (APPs) which are contained in the Privacy Act 1988 (Cth) (Privacy Act).

 1. Who is LUXit?

-LUXit provides a platform for customers to book and pay for beauty, wellness and other personal care services (Personal Services), along with a platform for registered and approved contractors and employees (Service Providers) to provide, and be paid for the provision of, those Personal Services to LUXit’s customers (together these platforms comprising the Platform Services).
+LUXit provides a platform for customers to book and pay for beauty, wellness and other personal care services (Personal Services), along with a platform for registered and approved contractors and employees (Service Providers) to provide and be paid for the provision of, those Personal Services to LUXit’s customers (together these platforms comprising the Platform Services).
 LUXit’s customers include individual consumers, hotels, representatives for commercial properties and businesses and companies (Customers).
-Requests for Personal Services can be made by Customers (for themselves or for and on behalf of ther guests, tenants, employees and contractors) on LUXit’s Apps and website platforms.
+Requests for Personal Services can be made by Customers (for themselves or for and on behalf of their guests, tenants, employees and contractors) on LUXit’s Apps and website platforms.